New guide: AI is in production. Is your governance?

 1. Specify the name of your data model in BuilderContent with the model prop.

-2. Use a render prop pattern with the required data parameter, an optional loading parameter, and a content parameter if you're using SSR.
+2. Use a render prop pattern with the required data, an optional loading, and fullData parameters in case of SSR.

-3. In the return() statement, add code that accesses your data.
+3. Add code that accesses your data in the return() statement.
 This code varies and depends on your use case.

 4. Set the Preview URL on the data model.
 For detailed instructions on setting a Preview URL on a model, visit the Setting a persistent Preview URL on a model in Editing and Previewing Your Site.